gkns/Random/README.md

 About the repository:

-Some random programs written for the coding rounds of varios interviews
+Some random programs written to illustrate OOP